 When you think of nutrients, vitamins and minerals come to your mind.
 Well, phytonutrients are neither vitamins nor minerals.
 Phytonutrients, also known as phytochemicals, are plant nutrients with specific biological activities that support human health.
 Making it easy for you, they are a variety of compounds produced by plants.
 And their duty is to protect the plants from fungi, bacteria, excess ultraviolet radiation, and other harmful infections.
 Every other fruit and vegetable contain phytonutrients.
 The plant-based foods such as beans, whole grains, and nuts also contain phytonutrients.

 The color, smell, and flavor of these fruits and vegetables can be traced back to the presence of phytochemicals.
-By looking at the deep hue of a fruit you
+By looking at the deep hue of a fruit you can identify whether they are rich in phytonutrients or not.
+However, less colorful veggies are also blessed with phytonutrients; for instance, onion and garlic.

 These phytonutrients are generous enough to offer all these benefits to those who enjoy the plant food.
 As you eat them, you will have multiple beneficial effects on your body.
 However, remember that they are not considered essential for life, like carbohydrates, proteins, vitamins, and minerals.
 They have the potential to enhance the immune system and detoxify carcinogens.
 They can even slow down the aging process.
 A diet rich in phytonutrients can prevent the deadly impact of ultraviolet radiation.
 Thousands of phytonutrients have been identified so far.
 However, a few have been studied thoroughly.
 Want to explore them?
 Read on.

 They efficiently tackle free radicals in your body, acting as an antioxidant.
-Thus, you are saved from the damages
+Thus, you are saved from the damages caused by these radicals.
+The appealing color of many of the fruits and vegetables is because of carotenoids.

 Beta-carotene: It is found in bright yellow/orange fruits and vegetables such as pumpkins, papayas, carrots, sweet potatoes, and green vegetables like kale and broccoli.
 Most beta-carotene in them get converted to vitamin A. They also help you protect against sunburn.
 Preliminary studies have linked beta-carotene with a reduced risk of lung cancer.